Tor Seidler

 Tor Seidler (born 1952 in Littleton, New Hampshire) is an American author of children's literature.
 Many of his books feature anthropomorphic animals.
 Mean Margaret was nominated for a National Book Award, The Wainscott Weasel was named a Notable Children's Book by the American Library Association, and A Rat's Tale was named Best Book of the Year by Publishers Weekly.
 In 1998, A Rat's Tale was adapted into a puppet film by Augsburger Puppenkiste and distributed by Warner Bros.
 Family Entertainment.
 20th Century Fox Animation and Blue Sky Studios planned to adapt The Wainscott Weasel into a movie, which started development in 2003.
 However, Fox shelved the concept in 2006.

-He studied literature at Stanford University.
+Seidler spent his first 11 years in Burlington, Vermont, where his stepfather led the theatre department at the University of Vermont.
+His family then moved to Seattle, Washington.
+Seidler studied literature at Stanford University.
+After graduation, he moved to New York City and worked as a bookstore clerk, waiter, bartender, and cab driver while pursuing a writing career.
+His first book, The Dulcimer Boy, was published in 1979, when he was 27 years old.
+In 1986, Seidler published his first children's animal story, A Rat's Tale.
+He has continued to write children's literature, and taught writing at The New School from 2002 to 2021.